lemuel-manske/.files/README.md

 # .files

-_Nor about being stylish, but simply what makes me a better dev_
+_Not about being stylish, but simply what makes me a better dev_

 My developnment environment configuration.